Facebook Music Copyright Rules for Reels, Stories, Live, and Ads

 Facebook offers revenue sharing on eligible Page videos that use songs from catalogs available through Facebook’s music features.
 Follow the format rules and regional availability.
 Personal profiles, private posts, and cross-posted clips often don’t qualify.

 Facebook splits revenue between rights holders and eligible creators.
-You lose eligibility if the video uses nonparticipating tracks, violates guidelines, relies on static audio, includes sensitive content, or runs in territories without coverage or monetization.
+You lose eligibility if the video uses nonparticipating tracks, violates Meta music guidelines, relies on static audio, includes sensitive content, or runs in territories without coverage or monetization.

 Facebook Business Help page describing 20% revenue share and eligibility conditions for monetized music videos.